top of page

 Small groups

-St. Stephen's has several small groups that meet on a biweekly or monthly basis, often at someone's home, around a topic of shared interest.
+St. Stephen's has several small groups that meet on a weekly or monthly basis, often at someone's home, around a topic of shared interest.
 These groups provide an opportunity to get to know other members of the church and deepen your faith.
 Current small groups include a bilingual meditation group that meets monthly to learn about and practice meditation techniques and book groups reading works such as Being Christian by Rowan Williams and Listening for God by Renita Weems.
+Another small group is a potluck dinner held at the home of a different member each month (regular attendance is not required; you may attend as often or as infrequently as you'd like).
+These potlucks are casual get-togethers with no agenda or program - just a chance to visit and get to know other members over a meal.

 Labyrinth